 As we are going to highlight the differences that each of the words mentioned-above are having, we will start the whole process with underlying how drawing for casual works differ from drawings for inventions.

 One of the fundamental differences that distinguish drawing for casual works and drawings for scientific works is that in the former case we have the liberty to present things as we wished.
 Your drawings can have a pun, and the readers are free to interpret as they wanted.
-However, in the case of creating illustrations for scientific documents we need to be very precise, balanced, and exact about the elements that we use in our drawings.
-In other words, while creating drawings for patent documents, there are fixed parameters set-forth by the respective patent office, and the draftsperson needs to create their drawings within those set parameters otherwise your drawings could be rejected outright.
+However, in the case of creating patent illustrations for scientific documents we need to be very precise, balanced, and exact about the elements that we use in our drawings.
+In other words, while creating drawings for patent documents, there are fixed parameters set-forth by the respective patent office, and the patent illustrator needs to create their drawings within those set parameters otherwise your drawings could be rejected outright.

 Here is a table that will be underlining the differences:

 |A calculated and calibrated way of creating visuals||A freehand drawing that focuses on capturing the beauty or expression rather than going into details.|